flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 * Option aka Maybe
 * Either - and brief segue into union types vs product types (algebraic data types.
 This post has more info: https://jrsinclair.com/articles/2019/algebraic-data-types-what-i-wish-someone-had-explained-about-functional-programming/).
 Option and Either are both examples of ADTs.
 Useful in business domain too - preventing invalid states.
 - https://jrsinclair.com/articles/2019/algebraic-structures-what-i-wish-someone-had-explained-about-functional-programming/ railway-oriented-programming: https://fsharpforfunandprofit.com/rop/#slides

+#### Algebraic Data Types

+We need a section on this since we refer to it

 Reference https://github.com/louthy/language-ext